 2 Ingredient Cookie Cups

-EASY 2 ingredient cookie cups!
+2 ingredient cookie cups are so easy to make!
 Use your favorite cookie dough recipe or packaged dough to make an easy treat everyone loves.
 Add your favorite candy for a fun surprise!
 We love to add Reese’s Peanut Butter Cups, Rolos, Junior Mints, and Hershey’s Kisses!

 Is this even a recipe?
 It’s easy enough that it’s almost laughable, so does it count as a recipe?
 I hope so, because I’m sharing it with you.

 Sometimes easy is good.
 Sometimes you need easy….like when you fly home from Canada and 2 days later host a party for 40 people.

 Because my job is “food blogger” (and, even more, “dessert blogger”) it’s expected that I’ll have tons of homemade desserts whenever we have company.
 Sometimes that’s totally easy and doable…sometimes not.
 I’m assuming your life is like that too…sometimes from scratch is what you want and other times?
 Well, other times it’s semi-homemade that comes to the rescue.

 Easy 2 Ingredient Cookie Cups are the semi-homemade solution for any party!

 (Be sure to pin this post to your cookie or sweets board!)

 What’s funny is every time I write “2 ingredient” I’m waiting for when I post this recipe on Facebook and get a comment about it not being 2 ingredients.
 I got that on my Nutella Truffles, because Nutella and Oreos both have ingredients. *eyeroll*

 First person to spot the comment on the Facebook video and tell me gets a prize, lol.